-The meeting, which took place April 29-May 1 in Kansas City, Mo., focused on analyzing seven existing veterinary education models and one new concept (see JAVMA, June 15, 2010, page 1271).
+The meeting, which took place April 29-May 1 in Kansas City, Mo., focused on analyzing seven existing veterinary education models and one new concept (see JAVMA, June 15, 2010).
 The approximately 160 attendees were charged with giving recommendations on how these models could be improved or changed to help equip future graduate veterinarians with the skills, knowledge, and competencies to meet the changing needs of society.

 Before the work began, presenters touched on teaching methods and technologies that are potentially valuable in revamping veterinary education.
 These included the following:

 - Using hybrid instruction, which blends technology with person-to-person interaction.

 - Having outcomes assessments for acquisition of skills, knowledge, and aptitudes.